Rei-SwitchBot/faq/en-us/Keypad.md

 *If you have already provided this information, our team will review it and follow up with you shortly.
 Thank you for your patience, and please let us know if you need further assistance.

+---
+### Troubleshooting SwitchBot Keypad Touch Has Stopped Working Completely

+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?
+1. Remove and Reinsert the batteries to see if it helps.
+2. Replace the batteries in your Keypad with two Panasonic or SwitchBot original CR123A 3V batteries.